UMDCMS/ControlUI/README.md

 [plotting](src/qcmanager/plotting).

-## Core developement philosophies
+## Core development philosophies

-As the QA/QC procedures will likely be continously evolving as we learn more about the tileboard systems, this repository attempts to incorperate the ideas of the procedure codes being easy to define for physicists, while also being sufficiently rigid for GUI operators.
+As the QA/QC procedures will likely be continuously evolving as we learn more about the tileboard systems, this repository attempts to incorporate the ideas of the procedure codes being easy to define for physicists, while also being sufficiently rigid for GUI operators.